 The Center provides funds and support for both ongoing reading groups and groups associated with particular speakers or events.

 The Feminist Fiction Reading Group, a Bucknell institution for over 20 years, holds monthly meetings.
 The group reads works of fiction (and sometimes non-fiction) that deal with race, class and gender, and how they impact on the changing roles of women in American society and in the world.
 For further information, contact Iris Rifkin-Gainer. | View past reading group titles.

 Motherhood and Academic Life — Organized by Prof. Ruth Tincoff (psychology)

-Michelle Alexander Reading Group -- A reading group and discussion on Michelle Alexander's The New Jim Crow: Mass Incarceration in the Age of Colorblindness
+Michelle Alexander Reading Group — A reading group and discussion on Michelle Alexander's The New Jim Crow: Mass Incarceration in the Age of Colorblindness